 Both microtubules and chromatin exhibit diamagnetic anisotropy, but prior work about spindle orientation has only assumed microtubules are the target of strong magnetic fields and did not considered the chromatin.
-As a start to distinguishing these effects, we aligned coverslips in the same axis as the magnetic field direction, so the field should only change orientation in the plane of the coverslip (Figure 5A-C).
+As a start to distinguish these effects, we aligned coverslips in the same axis as the magnetic field direction, so the field should only change orientation in the plane of the coverslip (Figure 5A-C).
 We also added another non-transformed human retinal pigment epithelial cell line RPE1 to the experiment to see whether the effects we observed are cell specific (Figure 5C).
-To increase the sample size and ensure strong statistics, we applied a standard drug synchronization protocol by using RO-3306 to arrest cells in G2 , then washout into MG132 to enrich cells in mitosis with intact spindles (Figure 5-figure supplement 1A).
-We then collected many low magnification images to provide reliable statistics (Figure 5-figure supplement 1B).
-To quantify spindle orientation we drew a line through the two spindle poles and used Picpick software for angle measurement (Figure 5-figure supplement 1C).
-We grouped the spindles into three different groups based on their orientation relative to the field direction: parallel with the magnetic field, normal to the magnet field and other (Figure 5D).
-Interestingly, spindle orientation was different in prometaphase cells vs metaphase cells (Figure 5E).
+Synchronization was also used to enrich mitotic cells (Figure 5-figure supplement 1).
+We grouped the spindles into three different groups based on their orientation relative to the field direction: parallel with the magnetic field, normal to the magnetic field and other (Figure 5D).
+Interestingly, spindle orientation was different in prometaphase cells vs. metaphase cells (Figure 5E).
 In the 27 T SMF treated group, prometaphase cells tended to orient with their spindle long axis in parallel with the field direction, while metaphase cells tended to orient with the spindle long axis normal to the field direction (Figure 5E).
 Synchronized and unsynchronized cells responded similarly (Figure 5-figure supplement 2A, B) so we combined data from both synchronized and unsynchronized cells for statistical analysis.
 As shown in Figures.
 5F and 5G, 27 T SMF had similar orientation effects on CNE-2Z and RPE1 spindles.
+Figure 5-figure supplement 3 shows the Cosinus of spindle angle.
 The main difference between cells in prometaphase and metaphase is the organization of chromosomes, which are distributed in prometaphase and tightly aligned in metaphase.
 We suspect this difference accounts for the differential response to magnetic fields.

 To further investigate the relative contribution of chromosomes vs microtubules in spindle orientation, we used a CENP E inhibitor to disrupt metaphase chromosome alignment without damaging the bipolar spindle (Figure 6A).
 In this drug, many mitotic cells exhibited highly disorganized chromosomes (Figure 6B).
 Then we measured the spindle length, chromosome distribution, metaphase plate width (Figure 6C) as well as the angle between spindle long axis and the magnetic field/gravity direction in Adobe Photoshop.
 After quantifying four independent coverslips for both CNE-2Z and RPE1 cells, we found that the chromosome distribution in spindles seemed to affect the angle between spindle long axis and the magnetic field/gravity direction (Figure 6D and Figure 6-figure supplement 1).
 The preferred spindle orientation relative to the field differed between cells that have well aligned chromosomes and misaligned chromosomes, and that this difference was significant (p< 0.01 in RPE1 cells and p< 0.05 in CNE-2Z cells) (Figure 6E, F).
 This indicates that chromosomes play a major role in spindle orientation in response to SMFs.
-Spindles with misaligned chromosomes tend to align with long spindle long axis in parallel with the field direction while spindles with well aligned chromosomes tend to align their metaphase plate in parallel with the field direction (Figure 6G).
+Spindles with misaligned chromosomes tend to align with the spindle long axis in parallel with the field direction while spindles with well aligned chromosomes tend to align their metaphase plate in parallel with the field direction (Figure 6G).
+Not surprisingly, lower magnetic fields of 1 T or 9 T did not affect the spindle orientation (Figure 6-figure supplement 2).

 Magnetic torque on spindles affects spindle morphology